Singapore–United States relations

-The Singapore–United States relations refers to the bilateral relations between the Republic of Singapore and the United States of America.
+The bilateral relations between the Republic of Singapore and the United States of America are positive.
 According to the U.S. Global Leadership Report, 77% of Singaporeans approved of U.S. leadership under the Obama Administration in 2010, and while this approval rating decreased slightly down to 75% in 2011, it nonetheless remains one of the highest ratings of the U.S. for any surveyed country in the Asia-Pacific region.

-Despite the close relationships between the two countries have however, on 1 April 2022, during Prime Minister Lee Hsien Loong's visit to the US, he emphasised that Singapore is not an ally of the United States, Singapore will not be involved in a war of the United States or ask the United States to come to the rescue when something happens to Singapore.
+Despite the close relationship between the two countries, on 1 April 2022, Prime Minister Lee Hsien Loong stated that Singapore is not an ally of the U.S., will not conduct military operations on behalf of the U.S., and will not seek direct military support from the U.S. This was reiterated by Lawrence Wong in 2024.

 History

+In 1961 the Singaporean government arrested two CIA agents who attempted to bribe a Singaporean official in exchange for providing information to the CIA.
+Prime Minister Lee Kuan Yew requested 35 million dollars in economic aid in exchange for the covert release of the two agents.
+The Americans rejected this offer however and presented a counter-offer of 3.3 million dollars to be given directly to Lee and the People's Action Party.
+The men were later released without any financial exchange.
+Lee revealed this incident in 1965 which led to the Americans to deny it ever occurred, however Lee later made public a letter of apology from the US Secretary of State Dean Rusk over the incident.

 The United States first opened a consulate in Singapore in 1836, when the island was part of the Straits Settlements of the British Empire.
-Singapore and the United States have maintained formal diplomatic relations since the independence of Singapore in 1965.
-Singapore's efforts to maintain economic growth and political stability and its support for regional cooperation harmonize with U.S. policy in the region and form a solid basis for amicable relations between the two countries.
+Singapore and the United States have maintained diplomatic relations since August 11, 1965, a few days after Singapore was expelled from the Malaysian Federation.
+U.S. recognition of the new state was expressed in a first person diplomatic note sent to Singapore for delivery to the Foreign Minister; the note was read to the press in Washington.
+Department of State Bulletin, August 30, 1965, p.
+357; Mark Feldman Oral History, Association for Diplomatic Studies and Training, p.
+24. Singapore's efforts to maintain economic growth and political stability and its support for regional cooperation harmonize with U.S. policy in the region and form a solid basis for amicable relations between the two countries.

 From 1965 to 1975, the United States offered significant economic assistance to stabilise Singapore as a key segment of their containment of communism during the Cold War, and Singapore's economy industrialised through providing repair and transshipment facilities for the American forces in Vietnam.